Recognizing the Power of Food Addiction

 Added to that is the fact that addiction to food is every bit as physiologically-centered and physically damaging as any other addiction.
 It might take 30-50 years to kill a person, typically, but it does kill.
 It needs to be taken seriously, and its power needs to be respected.
 The consequences of not doing so are what causes so many raw fooders to fail.
-People think it’s just a matter of ‘will power’, and that it can be approached like any other problem – in the head first, then followed through in practice.
-However, it’s the extremely rare person who can recognize all his/her dietary issues at once and then get rid of them overnight.
-In fact, it’s impossible.
-Virtually everyone who tries it not only meets with failure, but a great deal of demoralization and self-recrimination as well.
+People think that getting over harmful life-long eating habits is just a matter of ‘will power’, and that it can be approached like any other problem – in the head first, then followed through in practice.
+The problem is, it’s the extremely rare person who can recognize all his/her dietary issues at once and then get rid of them overnight or even quickly.
+In fact, it’s impossible, particularly for those who attempt dietary improvement in their 30s and beyond.
+The longer bad habits are in place, the slower they are to change.
+Virtually everyone who fails to recognize these facts and tries to change too quickly not only meets with failure, but a great deal of psychological demoralization and self-recrimination as well.

 Slow transitional changes, on the other hand, give people something to fall back on at each stage, if/when they realize a little compromise is needed.
 This allows gradual, gentle and graceful forward progress.